 ...

-- Prepare the Docker agent by setting the target to our remote host and logging in using our ephemeral token
+- Prepare the Docker command by setting the target to our remote host and logging into the GitHub Container Registry using our ephemeral token

 - Adjust the